alamj/awcmPostProcessing/README.md

 ## AWCMViewer - Probes -> HDF5 Quickstart

 Probes are fixed sensors placed in the computational domain.
-Each sensor collects time series of select fields.
+Each sensor collects time series of select fields at every time step of the entire run of the model.
 Due to Langrangian view of fluid flows and Taylor's frozen turbulence hypothesis, each sensor is affected by eddies passing through multiple sensor.
 In datascience view, it is crucial to project the sensed flow onto a low-dimensional vector space.
 SALES framework has developed a SURE-WT algorithm for extracting coherent structures from the probe data.
 Some relevant tools are indicated below, which is a work in-progress.

 ### An example: how to read probe data and convert to HDF5 format.